1.0 All about Total Festival Charges:

 Empty bed space charges may also include any additional nights (in excess of your chosen festival package’s “number of nights”) for any lodging units needed.

 Also, possibly included within empty bed space charges, is the cost for the festival to provide your Bus Driver Lodging.

 1.2 Other Trip Costs not covered in our Festival Charges:

-Below are some expected trip costs, or services/products we do not arrange/provide.
+Below are some potential, if not expected trip costs, or services/products we do not arrange/provide.
 You would pay these to other parties directly.